Missionaries, American

 Identifier: 0066

-The collection was created by Pepperdine University librarians and consists of publications associated with the Restoration Movement.
-The Restoration Movement is the umbrella term for the Churches of Christ, the Christian churches and churches of Christ, as well as the Disciples of Christ.
-The publications are international in scope and document the work of missions, churches, and children's homes.
+The collection was created by Pepperdine University librarians and consists of publications dated from 1826 to 2022 that are associated with the Stone-Campbell Restoration Movement.
+The Stone-Campbell Restoration Movement is the umbrella term for the Churches of Christ, the Christian churches and churches of Christ, as well as the Disciples of Christ.
+The publications are international in scope and document the work of missions, churches, children's homes and other Christian ministries...